This post has been updated for the 2022 gifting season.

 Design-wise, it’s large enough to feel like a feature of our backyard but compact enough that we can move it around to where we need it.
 And there’s a handy tray for removing ashes so you don’t have to lift the entire drum up to the compost bin, too.
 Genuinely one of the best buys we’ve made in the past couple of years.

 Chris and I went on a date a couple of months ago, and the fragrance in the restaurant bathroom was so appealing, I sent him back in to take a photo.
-Turns out it was the one-two punch of both this reed diffuser (which is wintry and smoky without being too cloying or cologne-y — also available as a candle) and the Le Labo hand soap, below.
+Turns out it was the one-two punch of both this reed diffuser and the Le Labo hand soap, below.
+The Teakwood & Tobacco scent is wintry and smoky without being too cloying or cologne-like.
+It’s also available as a candle.
 We wasted no time ordering them both on the drive home.

 Pastrami is quite possibly the fastest way to Chris’ heart, and his ideal way to enjoy it is in a classic deli sandwich.
 Enter: a full deli spread from Liebman’s in the Bronx — sandwiches, pickles, mustard, coleslaw, matzah ball soup, knishes and rugelach.
-You can even add a t-shirt and really feel like you went somewhere.
+You can even add a T-shirt and really feel like you went somewhere.
 (They have an option with just the sandwich fixins, too.)
 Not into pastrami?
-These Wagyu Burnt Ends also make for a seriously tempting foodie gift.
+This Russ & Daughters New York Brunch also makes for a seriously tempting foodie gift.

 As a California kid of the 1980s, I grew up eating a version of this iconic coffee crunch cake on the regular, and it’s heaven come to Earth.
 Chris is a fan, too.
 Light fluffy cake draped with clouds of coffee whipped cream and bedecked in shatteringly crisp, buttery morsels of caramelized honeycomb candy.
 I’ve made my own a handful of times (a mini, deconstructed coffee crunch cake that is ever so slightly simpler) and, while extremely tasty, the honeycomb portion, in particular, can be a bit persnickety.
 Fortunately, Valerie Gordon resurrected Blum’s original recipe, and now it ships nationwide.
 It’d truly be the perfect indulgence for a holiday dessert spread or even a Christmas brunch.
-(Handily, Chris has a December birthday it would be perfect for, too.)
+(Or as a December birthday present!)

-Chris wouldn’t classify himself as a reader, per se, but he does pride himself on having read all the science fiction classics, including the Foundation series, which many say is the inspiration for much of pop culture’s most beloved sci-fi sagas.
-This classically hardbound set of the first three installments would look great on a bookshelf or in an office — and the fact that it’s the original 2011 edition (pre- the Apple TV+ adaptation of the series) makes it feel extra gift-worthy.
+Chris wouldn’t classify himself as a reader, per se, but he does pride himself on having read all the science fiction classics, including Isaac Asimov’s Foundation trilogy, which some say is the inspiration for much of pop culture’s most beloved sci-fi sagas.
+This classically hardbound set of the first three installments would look great on a bookshelf or in an office — and the fact that it’s the original 2011 edition (pre-the Apple TV+ adaptation of the series) makes it feel extra gift-worthy.

 And the only crew sock Chris wears.
 They stay up, hold up well over time, haven’t faded after dozens of washes.
 Solid stocking (ha) stuffer material.

-After a whopping 10 years, Chris decided to make the leap from our trusty Nespresso to something that allows for a bit more customization.
-(Not to fear, we still have the Nespresso on hand for guests who’ve become accustomed to its ease, and I still make my daily matcha latte directly in the Aeroccino.)
-Unsurprisingly, Chris did an abundance of research and ultimately landed on this one — the Breville Barista Pro — which honestly only takes maybe 2-3 minutes longer than the Nespresso version, and it allows him to brew his latte just so (and yet still mostly at the press of a button).
-It’s a little bit more of an investment, but he’s incredibly pleased with his choice, and I was pleased that it fits easily under our counters and is actually more compact than I was expecting.
-Love the white, too (which was so hard to find in stock for the longest time!) — it’s a nice change of base from basic stainless.
+After ten years, Chris decided to make the leap from our trusty Nespresso to an espresso machine — something that allows for a bit more customization.
+(Not to fear, we still have the Nespresso on hand for guests accustomed to its ease, and I still make my daily matcha latte directly in the Aeroccino.)
+Unsurprisingly, Chris did an abundance of research and ultimately landed on the Breville Barista Pro — which honestly only takes maybe 2-3 minutes longer than the Nespresso, and it allows him to brew his latte just so (and yet still mostly at the press of a button).
+It’s more of an investment, but he’s incredibly pleased with his choice, and I was pleased that it fits easily under our counters and is actually more compact than I was expecting.

 Clearly, I’ve learned that food gifts are typically well-received, and Chris maintains that one of the best gifts I’ve ever given him was bourbon barrel-aged maple syrup.
 It feels special, but not so special that it sits around never to be enjoyed.
 And unlike some super-specific spice rubs or a novelty hot sauce that’s more pain than flavor, maple syrup is a common enough ingredient/condiment that it’s actually reached for with some regularity.
 (Nothing is more satisfying than a gift that’s actually put to use.)
 This Mikuni Wild Harvest Noble Maple Syrup, in particular, is aged in barrels from Tuthilltown Distillery — New York’s first whiskey distillery to open after prohibition — and gets rave reviews across a few sites.